apereiroc/libcharm/README.md

 Indeed, `charm` is yet another implementation of the C standard library.

-The OSes where this library is tested during its development are macOS with both Intel (`x86_64`) and M1 (`arm64`) chips, and Linux (through Docker containers) for both platforms as well.
+The OSes where this library is tested during its development are macOS with both Intel and M1 chips, and Linux (through Docker containers).

-Therefore, only macOS/Linux with x86_64/arm64 architectures are currently supported.
+Therefore, only macOS/Linux under `x86_64` and `arm64` architectures are currently supported.

 ## Build and run locally

 The project is, for now, built with `SCons`.
 If you have this build system installed in your computer, just run

 ```bash
 scons
 ```

 Run the executable generated at the build folder

 ```bash
 ./target/{build-opts}/main
 ```